ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 For users who want this mainly to instantiate existential variables may find that they have to write ``C @_ @x`` to go past the universial variables, which is mildly inconvenient.
 It may be fixed in some cases by changing the order of the type variables of ``C``.
 This is unavoidable if we want to preserve the symmetry between terms and types, though.
 A mitigation for this is offerend in `proposal #99 (explicit specificity) <https://github.com/ghc-proposals/ghc-proposals/pull/99>`_.

+A possible future proposal that extends as-patterns to allow patterns on both sides of the `@` would now introduce ambiguities, e.g. in `Nothing @ a`.

 Open Questions
 ------------